AmruthaRajsheker/Mean-and-Variance/README.md

 # Results and Output :
 ```
 5 0 1 4 2 3 7 5 3 5 5 7 7 2 3 3 5 3 0 1
-The Hean arrival rate is 3.550
+The Mean arrival rate is 3.550
 The Variance of arrival from feeder is 4.547
 The Standard deviation of arrival from feeder is 2.132
 ```